 In my research and teaching, I focus on how early modern British literature contributed to a longstanding discourse on the ethical role of emotion and shaped subsequent understandings of the emotions in moral life.
 In 2019 I founded and led an interdisciplinary workshop on Affect and the Emotions to foster conversation on these related subjects across the University community.
-I am currently (2020-21) a Doctoral Fellow at the Franke Institute of the Humanities.
+I am currently (2020-21) a Doctoral Fellow at the Franke Institute for the Humanities.

 My teaching spans a wide range of disciplinary interests, and in addition to teaching in the Department of English I have also taught in Linguistics, and the Humanities Core program.
 My self-designed course, “Early Modern Love: Eros in British Literature 1500-1700,” received the Nicholson Teaching Fellowship in 2018.